Skip to content

 In certain breeds, including the French bulldog, the jelly inside part of the disc can come out of the donut at high speed.
 When this happens, it hits the spinal cord, causing bruising and swelling.
 Additionally, it compresses the spinal cord.

-What Are The Symptoms of IVDD in a French Bulldog?
+What Are Symptoms of IVDD in French Bulldogs?

 Symptoms of IVDD depend on where the disc problem is (neck versus back) and how severe the spinal cord injury is.